juliamendelsohn/social-movement-framing/README.md

 This repository contains materials for the Journal of Quantitative Description article _Framing Social Movements on Social Media: Unpacking Diagnostic, Prognostic, and Motivational Strategies_ (Mendelsohn, Vijan, Card, and Budak; 2024).
 These materials include:
 * Annotation Guidelines developed and used by annotators for data labeling
 * Code for data collection, classification and analysis
 * Links to HuggingFace-hosted models for detecting diagnostic, prognostic, and motivational framing strategies.
+[COMING SOON]

 * Please contact Julia Mendelsohn (juliame@umich.edu) for access to the annotated and full datasets.
+We are currently working on finding a way to share the datasets publicly and will update this page accordingly.